mt-cs/gaea/README.md

     - Top 10 most used workloads
     - Number of daily users
     - Update history on workloads status
-- A search interface to query resources by type, name or attributes
+- A search interface to query resources by keyword, RunID, tag or attributes

 ## Wireframes